From Pixels to Shelf: An Integrated Robotic System for Autonomous Supermarket Stocking with a Mobile Manipulator: Experimental Results

 \subsection{Experimental Framework}

 We validated our approach with tests conducted in a mock supermarket environment set in our laboratory (Fig.~\ref{fig:supermarket}), and then evaluating the success rate and stocking time per object.
-Due to gripper size ($2.5\si{cm}$ finger width) and payload limitations, we focused on cans and small boxes, which represent a large part of the products sold~\cite{canned_food}.
-Moreover, the placement required a spacing of $3\si{cm}$ between the items, exceeding the common practice of approximately $3\si{mm}$; however, the use of cylindrical items allowed for tighter packing ($\approx5\si{mm}$) by adjusting IK approach angles.
+Due to gripper size ($2.5\si{cm}$ finger width) and payload limitations, we focused on cans and small boxes (side grasps), which represent a large part of the products sold~\cite{canned_food}.
+Moreover, placement required $3\si{cm}$ spacing between items, exceeding the common practice of approximately $3\si{mm}$ and limiting dense packing; however, cylindrical items allowed tighter packing ($\approx5\si{mm}$) by adjusting IK approach angles.

 Control parameters for visual servoing (Sec.~\ref{sec:docking}) were set at $K_{p,x} = 0.75$, $K_{p,y} = -5.0$, with velocity limits $v_{x,\text{max}}=0.25\si{m/s}$ and $\omega_{z,\text{max}}=2.5\si{rad/s}$ to yield a well-damped response while respecting the robot's velocity limits.
 For the KF (Sec.~\ref{sec:visual_kalman}), implemented at $30\si{Hz}$ ($\Delta t=1/30$), the noise covariances were estimated from a short static log of ArUco pose jitter to be $\sigma_x=\sigma_z=0.5$; while the states were initialized at first marker detection.
 The MPC used a sampling time $T=0.05\si{s}$; the base MPC included constraints, at each time step, to prevent collisions with the cart ($x_{b,k+i}\leq 0$), shelf ($y_{b,k+i}\leq 0$), and maintained orientation limits ($\theta_{d}-\epsilon \leq \theta_{k+i}\leq \theta_{d}+\epsilon$), minimizing camera motion blur due to rolling shutter.
 Lastly, the gains from Sec.~\ref{sec:pick} were tuned through a trial and error process on the robot to $P_b=0.0005$, $P_l=0.003$, and $P_a=0.9$.